Legacy System Modernization Approaches for Architects

 Key Takeaway

 Send me your migration plan.
-I'll point out hidden pitfalls before they cost you millions.
+I will point out hidden problems before they cost you money.

 4